Where There’s Smoke: Clearing the Air About e-Cigs and Quitting

-So you’ve decided 2014 is the year you’ll kick that smoking habit.
+So you’ve decided to kick that smoking habit.
 As you plot your strategy for success, should you consider swapping tobacco for e-cigarettes?
 Are the trendy electronic devices a safe alternative?
 Can they actually help you stop smoking?

 What are e-cigarettes?